 Kristone Capistrano is a Philippine-born Sydney based emerging artist working in contemporary drawing and portraiture.
 His works pursue the ideas of classical realism within the language of post-conceptual and post-photographic aesthetics.
 In 2017 whilst still completing his Honours year in Fine Arts, Kristone was awarded the first prize for the Royal South Australian Portrait Biennale, Commended prize for the Lloyd Rees Youth Award, and both the Local Artist and People’s Choice awards for the Blacktown Art Prize.
 He has also previously won the prestigious Black Swan Prize for Portraiture.
 Kristone has participated in multiple group exhibitions in Australia including exhibitions held at the Blacktown Arts Centre, Campbelltown Arts Centre and Muswellbrook Regional Art Gallery.
-He is currently preparing for his forthcoming solo exhibitions at Crowther Contemporary in Melbourne and Tong Lau Space in Hong Kong.
-His works are included in the Blacktown City Art Collection, as well as in numerous private collections in Sydney, Perth, Adelaide and Manila.
+He has recently completed his first solo exhibition at Crowther Contemporary, Melbourne and is currently an artist in residence at Tong Lau Space in Hong Kong.
+His works are included in the collections of the Blacktown City Council, Lester Group, Kennedy Art Foundation, as well as in private collections in Sydney, Melbourne, Manila and Hong Kong.

 Between 2012 and 2017 Kristone took a five-year hiatus from his art practice.
 He travelled the world, volunteered for various NGO’s—served the poor and homeless of New York City, Comayagua Honduras and Honiara Solomon Islands.
-He also spent a year studying a Masters in Philosophy, two years discerning as a novice monk, completed three of the ancient Camino pilgrimages that lead to Compostela in Spain—walking a total of 1710 km on foot—as well as the 120 km Kumano Kodo pilgrimage treck in Wakayama Japan.
+He also spent a year studying a Masters in Philosophy, two years discerning as a novice monk, completed three of the ancient Camino pilgrimage routes to Santiago de Compostela, Spain—walking a total of 1710 km on foot—as well as the 120 km Kumano Kodo pilgrimage treck in Wakayama, Japan.

-Kristone is also a qualified English and Visual Arts teacher with extensive experience in teaching both Primary and Secondary education.
+Kristone is also a qualified English and Visual Arts teacher with extensive experience in Primary and Secondary education.